Dictionary.com defines “something” as “to some extent,” which depending on the reader, could be taken any number of ways.

 The kids still have oatmeal and pancakes, but there’s a goal to have each filled with as much fruit as possible, or even pureed vegetables (like pumpkin in these apple pumpkin pancakes).

 If we have sandwiches for lunch, the kids get a half sandwich instead of a full one.
 The other half of their plate is filled with cut up fruits, vegetables and nuts.
-We also rotate between sandwiches and what we call snacky lunch, where the kids dip their carrot, celery and apple slices in peanut butter and top them with a variety of dried cranberries, sunflower seeds, pumpkin seeds and almonds.
+We also rotate between sandwiches and what we call snacky lunch, where the kids dip their carrot, celery and apple slices in peanut butter and top them with a variety of dried cranberries, sunflower seeds, pumpkin seeds and.
 Oddly enough, snacky lunch is much more portable and travel-friendly than sandwiches!

 My husband and I also made it a goal to serve at least two vegetables at dinner and serve a grain-centered meal no more than once a week.
 We still had grains at meals, but they became a side-show instead of the main attraction.